ntessore/reproduce/reproduce/ryden_2004/index.rst

    Source: :source:`reproduce/ryden_2004/fig_1.py`

-:ref:`fig_1` reproduced using :func:`skypy.galaxy.ellipticity.ryden04`.
-The
+:ref:`ryden_2004_fig_1` reproduced by :func:`skypy.galaxy.ellipticity.ryden04`.
-selection follows everything specified in Section 2 but returns 12,953 galaxies in the *i*-band instead of the quoted 12,764 galaxies in the paper.
+The selection follows everything specified in Section 2 but returns 12,953 galaxies in the *i*-band instead of the quoted 12,764 galaxies in the paper.